Kotlin/kotlinx.coroutines/docs/flow.md

 #### Combine

-When flow represents the most recent value of some variable or operation (see also a related section on [conflation](#conflation)) it might be needed to perform a computation that depends on the most recent values of the corresponding flows and to recompute it whenever any of upstream flows emit a value.
+When flow represents the most recent value of a variable or operation (see also the related section on [conflation](#conflation)), it might be needed to perform a computation that depends on the most recent values of the corresponding flows and to recompute it whenever any of the upstream flows emit a value.
 The corresponding family of operators is called [combine].

-For example, if the numbers in the previous example update every 300ms, but strings update every 400 ms, then zipping them using [zip] operator would still produce the same result, albeit results are going to be printed every 400 ms:
+For example, if the numbers in the previous example update every 300ms, but strings update every 400 ms, then zipping them using the [zip] operator will still produce the same result, albeit results that are printed every 400 ms:

-> We use [onEach] intermediate operator in this example to delay each element and thus make the code that emits sample flows more declarative and shorter.
+> We use a [onEach] intermediate operator in this example to delay each element and make the code that emits sample flows more declarative and shorter.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">